dotnet-programmer/IntroductionToWPF/README.md

 # Introduction to WPF

-This project contains all the exercises from book "Wprowadzenie do WPF.
-Tworzenie aplikacji w WPF przy użyciu XAML i C#".
+This project contains all the exercises from book "Introduction to WPF: Creating WPF Applications Using XAML and C#".